Fox's Book of Martyrs

 next morning I arose and endeavored to find something

 like food.
-But there was no market, and nothing to be procured.
-One of Dr.
+But there was no market, and nothing to be

-Price's friends, however, brought some cold rice and vegetable curry, from Amarapora, which, together with a cup of tea from Mr. Lansago, answered for the breakfast
+together with a cup of tea from Mr. Lansago, answered for the

-of the prisoners; and for dinner, we made a curry of dried salt fish, which a
+breakfast of the prisoners; and for dinner, we made a curry of dried

-servant of Mr. Gouger had brought.
-All the money I could command in the world I
+salt fish, which a servant of Mr. Gouger had brought.
+All the money I could

-had brought with me, secreted about my person; so you
+command in the world I had brought with me, secreted about my person; so you may judge what our prospects were,

-may judge what our prospects were, in case the war should continue long.
-But
+in case the war should continue long.
+But our heavenly Father was better

-our heavenly Father was better to us than our fears; for notwithstanding the
+to us than our fears; for notwithstanding the constant extortions of the

-constant extortions of the jailers, during the whole six months we were at
+jailers, during the whole six months we were at Oung-pen-la, and the frequent

-Oung-pen-la, and the frequent straits to which we were brought, we never really
+straits to which we were brought, we never really suffered for the want of

-suffered for the want of money, though frequently for want of provisions, which
+money, though frequently for want of provisions, which were not procurable.

 "Here

 at this place my personal bodily sufferings commenced.
-While your brother was
+While your brother was confined in the city prison, I

-remain in our house, in which I had many conveniences left, and my health
+had many conveniences left, and my health continued

-a single article of convenience-not even a chair or seat of any kind, excepting
+single article of convenience-not even a chair or seat of any kind, excepting a

-with the smallpox, the natural way.
-She, though very young, was the only
+bamboo floor.
+The very morning after my arrival, Mary Hasseltine was taken with the smallpox, the natural way.
+She, though very young, was the only assistant I had in taking care of

-time I could spare from Mr. Judson whose fever still continued in prison, and whose feet were so dreadfully
+little Maria.
+But she now required all the time I could spare from Mr. Judson whose fever still continued

-mangled that for several days he was unable to move.
+that for several days he was unable to move.

 "I